-According to the Löwenheim-Skolem theorem?, for a first-order theory with a countable alphabet if there is an infinite model, then there is a countable model.
+According to the Löwenheim-Skolem theorem, for a first-order theory with a countable alphabet if there is an infinite model, then there is a countable model.
 Let us consider the language of some form of set theory and a model satisfying the axiom of infinity.
-Then Cantor’s diagonal argument can be carried internally within the model and provides internally uncountable “sets” in that countable model.
+Then Cantor’s diagonal argument can be carried out internally within the model and provides internally uncountable “sets” in the countable model.

 The resolution of this apparent paradox is that, while this conclusion is true internally, it is not true externally: namely any two infinite sets are countable externally in that model, hence there is a – function between any two of them including for a model of some uncountable set and of its power set .
 However, that function (or its graph) is not in the model!
 One can enlarge the model by adding the function (and more).
 But this extended model will necessary have uncountable externally and there is no – function from to externally any more.